seantis/swiss-maps/README.md

 * Geodata from swisstopo is licensed under the [Licence for the free geodata of the Federal Office of Topography swisstopo](LICENSE-GEODATA)
 * Everything else: [BSD](LICENSE)

+### Current Development

+This repository will be maintained in the future.
+We will likely go the way to not use ESRI Shapefiles in the future anymore for obvious reasons.
+Data in the open standard OBMS is already provided by Swisstopo.
+For the lack of finding other libraries capable of reading Geopackages to create the desired Topojson/GeoJson from we still convert it to a shapefile.